Azure/toketi-kafka-connect-iothub/README_Sink.md

     producer.send(producerRecord)
 ```

+If you are not using a Schema Registry, then the messages can be inserted in Kafka as JSON serialized strings.

 #### Steps

 Kafka Connect is a generic tool to copy data between Kafka and other systems (like Azure IoT Hub).
 To copy data from